inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 ## Activation Function

 Recall that grayscale images have pixels values that fall in a range from 0-255.
 However, neural networks work best with scaled "strength" values between 0 and 1 (we briefly mentioned this in the last post).
-So, in practice, the input image to a CNN is a grayscale image with pixel values between 0 (black) and 1 (white); a light gray is be a value like 0.78.
+So, in practice, the input image to a CNN is a grayscale image with pixel values between 0 (black) and 1 (white); a light gray may be a value like 0.78.
 Converting an image from a pixel value range of 0-255 to a range of 0-1 is called **normalization**.
 Then, this normalized input image is filtered and a convolutional layer is created.
 Every pixel value in a filtered image, created by a convolution operation, will fall in a different range; there may even be pixel values that are negative.

 To account for this change in pixel value, following a convolutional layer, a CNN applies an **activation function** that transforms each pixel value.